aniass/world-happiness-report-analysis/README.md

 **The project is created with:**

-- SQL, Python 3.6,
+- Python 3.6,
-- libraries: SQLite3, pandas, matplotlib, seaborn.
+- libraries: pandas, matplotlib, seaborn.
+- SQL: SQLite3.

 **Running the project:**